Your first choice for

 So, what is genetic testing and why is it needed?

-Through scientific studies, it has been found that Golden Retrievers have seven common genetic deficiencies (described below).
+Through scientific studies, it has been found that Golden Retrievers have eight common genetic deficiencies (described below).
 These genetic deficiencies can be passed from parent to offspring through their DNA.
 A strand of Golden Retriever DNA is very similar to human DNA, as there are two genes that make up a strand of DNA.
 One (1) gene from each parent is passed to their offspring.
 The pairing of these genes will decide the make up of a puppy's DNA.

 Genetic deficiencies fall into three categories: clear, carrier and affected.
 To be "clear," both genes must be considered good.
 To be a "carrier," one gene is good and the other is bad.
 But don't be thrown off by the word "bad."
 Having one bad gene is not a bad thing.
 Your puppy/dog will never show signs or symptoms of that deficiency.
 They can only "carry" that deficiency (in their DNA) and potentially pass it along if they ever had puppies of their own.
 To be "affected," both genes are bad.
 It is never a good thing to breed two affected parents as their offspring will be always be affected.
 Please, stay away from a breeder who feels testing is not important.
 It is very important.
 Each genetic deficiency has been scientifically identified for a reason.
 As a breeder, our job is to better the breed, not produce bad puppies just for a quick dime.
 This is why we put a lot of time, energy and money into having our dogs/puppies tested.